alibahaloo/PharmaTrack/README.md

 ﻿# PharmaTrack Local Deployment

-This guide describes how to generate and trust SSL certificates for local HTTPS development, and how to launch the PharmaTrack API stack using Docker Compose.
+This guide describes how to generate and trust SSL certificates for local HTTPS development, deploy backend APIs using Docker, and run the PharmaTrack WPF application.

 ---